Iowa Summer Music Camps Eligibility and Admission

 All students are required to attend all rehearsals, activities and concerts.
 Some sessions may close prior to the application deadline date because of limited capacity.

-The 65th annual Iowa Summer Music Camps offers students musical training and experience beyond what may be available in their home schools, including group instruction, master classes, and classroom instruction in many phases of instrumental music.
-The entire program, together with a preview of life on a major university campus, is an invaluable experience for young people, not only in music but also in human relations.
+The 66th annual Iowa Summer Music Camps (ISMC) offers students musical training and experience beyond what may be available in their home schools, including group instruction, master classes, and classroom instruction in many phases of instrumental music.
+The entire program, together with a preview of life on a major university campus, is a valuable experience for young people, not only in music but also in human relations.

-This summer, the Iowa Summer Music Camps will offer educational experiences in Percussion, Jazz, and Piano.
+This summer, the Iowa Summer Music Camps will offer educational experiences in Percussion, Jazz, Piano, and Clarinet.
 The faculty for all camps are University of Iowa School of Music faculty and nationally-recognized guest artists.

 Daniel Moore, coordinator